May 22, 2017

 C.M.
 Newton, University of Kentucky

 As a player, a coach, and an administrator for over 50 years, C.M.
 Newton’s touch has enhanced the game’s integrity and helped ensure basketball’s success.
 On the court, Newton played with the 1950-51 University of Kentucky team that compiled a 32-2 record and won the NCAA national championship.
-Newton continued his winning ways as a coach at Transylvania College, the University of Alabama, and Vanderbilt University.
+Newton continued his winning ways as a coach at Transylvania University, the University of Alabama, and Vanderbilt University.
 At Alabama, Newton won SEC championships three years in a row from 1974 to 1976 and led the Crimson Tide to postseason play six times.

 He was a member of the NCAA Rules Committee from 1979- 85, including five years as chairman.
 It was during Newton’s watch on the rules committee that the two most important rules changes of the modern era - the shot clock and the three point shot - came into existence.